darioseidl/peersim-push-sum/README.md

 	ant all-plots

+If the Gnuplot binary is not in your path, you can specify the location in the gnuplot_bin ant property.
+For example, on Windows

+	ant -Dgnuplot_bin="C:\Program Files\gnuplot\bin\gnuplot.exe" all-plots

 With Graphviz installed, you can plot the different network topologies using

 	ant all-graphs

+You can specify the location of the Graphviz dot binary with the graphviz_bin property.

+	ant -Dgraphviz_bin="C:\Program Files\Graphviz\dot.exe" all-graphs

 References
 --------------------------------------------------------------------------------

-[1]
+[1] M. Jelasity, A. Montresor and O. Babaoglu, "Gossip-based aggregation in large dynamic networks".
+In ACM Transactions on Computer Systems 23, 3, pages 219–252, August, 2005.

-[2] D. Kempe, A. Dobra and J. Gehrke, "Gossip-based Computation of Aggregate Information" In Proc. of the 44th Annual IEEE Symposium on Foundations of Computer Science (FOCS '03), pages 482–491, October, 2003.
+[2] D. Kempe, A. Dobra and J. Gehrke, "Gossip-based Computation of Aggregate Information".
+In Proceedings of the 44th Annual IEEE Symposium on Foundations of Computer Science (FOCS'03), pages 482–491.
+October, 2003.

-[3] A. Montresor and M. Jelasity, "PeerSim: A Scalable P2P Simulator" In Proc. of the 9th Int.
-Conference on Peer-to-Peer (P2P’09), pages 99–100, September 2009.
+[3] A. Montresor and M. Jelasity, "PeerSim: A Scalable P2P Simulator".
+In Proceedings of the 9th Int.
+Conference on Peer-to-Peer (P2P'09), pages 99–100, September 2009.